Breach of Contract Solicitors

 University is becoming more and more expensive, and with rising costs come rising expectations.
 Every student is entitled to attend a university which is well staffed, professionally run, and considers the health and safety of its students to be a top priority.

-Please note: we are unfortunately unable to advise clients on a legal aid basis.
-If you are looking for legal aid, or for general guidance on what actions you can take to protect you or your child’s education rights, you can refer to the Education section of the Citizens Advice website.
+Please note: we are only able to take on cases on a privately paying basis.
+If you are unable to privately fund your case or you looking for general guidance on what actions you can take to protect you or your child’s education rights, you can refer to the Education section of the Citizens Advice website.

 Need an expert Education Lawyer?